Aegon: Headquarters office

 The headquarters office of Aegon is located in The Hague and designed by OTH Architects.
 Initially AEGON wanted to redesign only the conference rooms, but while working on it they decided to improve and redesign the full building.
 The office spaces, the main hall and the restaurant were redesigned.
 The new design has a lot of glass like glass walls manufactured by SI-X. The restaurant has a main helical staircase with a full glass balustrade manufactured by Eestairs and did win the prize for the best staircase of the year in 2008.
-In 2009 Aegon decided to buy this building from real estate fund Unibail-Rodamco and keep the building as their headquarters.
+In 2009, Aegon decided to buy this building from real estate fund Unibail-Rodamco and keep the building as their headquarters.
+In October 2023, Aegon has announced its intention to move the headquarters to WTC Amsterdam.